Encouraging a SWITCH from car-based to active mobility using personalized information and communication technology approaches

 SWITCH’s innovation came from the combination of tried and tested behaviour changes approaches and their application to specific target groups on a large scale.
 The added value of SWITCH lay in the combination of a common strategy based on experiences and locally-adapted campaigns.
 Hence, SWITCH was based on personalised travel planning using arguments for public health and mobility campaigning, and the use of one or more ICT solution as well as local approaches.
 This mix intended to carefully address the needs of the target groups.
 All SWITCH campaigns were applied to people in a period of life change.

-Expert partner (mobility campaigning); responsible for take-up and knowledge transfer with follower cities; main author of the SWITCH campaign guide and toolbox; transferability analysis; measures for quality assurance at all campaign stages; support to implementation cities; communication and dissemination tasks.
+We were expert partner (mobility campaigning); responsible for take-up and knowledge transfer with follower cities; main author of the SWITCH campaign guide and toolbox; transferability analysis; measures for quality assurance at all campaign stages; support to implementation cities; communication and dissemination tasks.